super-up/super_up_docs/docs/flutter/flutter.md

 dart pub global activate melos
 ```

--then run this commend in the root of the project
+- Then run this commend in the root of the project

 ```
 melos bs